Forison/background-gradient/README.md

 # BUILDING WITH BACKGROUNDS AND GRADIENTS

-A practical demonstration of designing an HTML form.
+A practical demonstration of how to use background and gradient.
-This project is designed to look like [mint.com's sign up form](https://web.archive.org/web/20140301004610/http://www.apple.com/), for the purpose of practical demonstration.
+This project is designed to look like [old version of apple.com](https://web.archive.org/web/20140301004610/http://www.apple.com/), for the purpose of practical demonstration.
 The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").

 ## Technologies